1LolaOla/AirBnB_clone/README.md

 LANGUAGE: Python

 DESCRIPTION:
  To create a command line interface (which is sandboxed) through which we can create, modify and delete objects in our file storage.
-This project is a complete web application which impleents the back-end console, integrates database storage and front-end interfacing in cloning an AirBnB.
+This project is a complete web application which implements the back-end console, integrates database storage and front-end interfacing in cloning an AirBnB.

 CONCEPTS
  How to create a Python package